khourious/vgapONT/README.md

 Usage: MINION [-r RAWPATH] [-s SAMPLESHEET] [-t THREADS] [-g CUDACORES] [-c NUMCALLERS]

--r  The PATH to the directory containing the raw sequencing data (fast5 files).
+-r  The FULL PATH to the directory containing the raw sequencing data (fast5 files).
--s  The PATH to the sample sheet (.csv) file.
+-s  The FULL PATH to the sample sheet (.csv) file.
 -t  Number of tasks to process concurrently.
 -g  Number of GPU cuda cores [for guppy_basecaller].
 -c  Number of parallel basecallers to FAST5 file [for guppy_basecaller].